MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 * gateway - url of the gateway (optional, in case no gateway is used).
-* repository - url of the repository (required). s* egments - list of segment names to load (optional, loads all segments by default).
+* repository - url of the repository (required).
+* segments - list of segment names to load (optional, loads all segments by default).

 A full configuration example looks like this: